 The Governmental Accounting Standards Board (GASB) is the recognized standard setting body for establishing governmental accounting and financial reporting principles.
-The GASB establishes seven fund types and two account groups to be used by governmental units when reporting financial position and results of operations in accordance with generally accepted accounting principles (GAAP).
+The GASB establishes seven fund types and two account groups to be used by governmental units when reporting financial position and results of operations in accordance with accounting principles generally accepted in the United States of America (GAAP).

 The accounting policies of the County of Essex conform to the accounting principles applicable to counties that have been prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey.
+These principles are a "Modified Accrual Basis of Accounting" which differs from accounting principles generally accepted in the United States of America (GAAP) for governmental entities.
 Such principles and practices are designed primarily for determining compliance with legal provisions and budgetary restrictions and as a means of reporting on the stewardship of public officials with respect to public funds.
 Under this method of accounting, the County of Essex accounts for its financial transactions through the following separate funds, which differ from the fund structure required by Generally Accepted Accounting Principles: